rcc-uchicago/user-guide/docs/slurm/sbatch.md

 # Batch jobs

-The `sbatch` command requests computing resources on the RCC clusters.
-Rather than specifying all the options in the command line, users typically write a `.sbatch` script that contains all the commands and parameters necessary to run a program on the cluster.
-Batch jobs are non-interactive, as you submit a program to be executed on a compute node with no possibility of interactivity.
-A batch job doesn't require you to be logged in after submission and ends when either:
+The `sbatch` command requests computing resources for non-interactive batch jobs.
+Rather than requesting resources from the command line, users typically write an `.sbatch` script to request resources for a job and then submit that job to be run on a cluster.
+A batch job doesn’t require the user to be logged in after submission and ends when either:

-1. The program is finished running,
+1. The program finishes running,
 2. The job's maximum time is reached,
 3. An error occurs.

 ## `.sbatch` scripts

-In a `sbatch` script, all Slurm parameters are declared with `#SBATCH`, followed by additional definitions.

-Here is an example of a Midway3 `job.sbatch` script:
+In an `.sbatch` script, all Slurm parameters are declared with `#SBATCH` followed by a flag.
+Here is a sample script you can use to test out the sbatch parameters described below.

+Each time you run a script, Slurm gives that particular run a job ID.
+This sample script creates a .txt file with the job ID as the filename and writes information about the job run to the file.
+It does this by referencing some of the <a href='https://slurm.schedmd.com/sbatch.html#SECTION_OUTPUT-ENVIRONMENT-VARIABLES' target='_blank'>environment variables</a> Slurm sets when it runs the job.

+To set up the sample script, first connect to Midway via [SSH](../ssh/main.md) or [ThinLinc](../thinlinc/main.md).
+Next, create a `job-info.sbatch` file and copy this code into it.
+Replace `<CNetID>` in the `--mail-user=` flag with your CNet ID, and feel free to change the `--mail-type=` flag if you don’t want email notifications every step of the way.

 ```
 #!/bin/bash
-#SBATCH --job-name=example_sbatch
+#SBATCH --job-name=job-info
-#SBATCH --output=example_sbatch.out
+#SBATCH --output=my_run.out
-#SBATCH --error=example_sbatch.err
+#SBATCH --error=my_run.err
-#SBATCH --account=pi-drpepper
+#SBATCH --partition=ssd
-#SBATCH --time=03:30:00
+#SBATCH --account=ssd
-#SBATCH --partition=caslake
+#SBATCH --time=00:05:00
 #SBATCH --nodes=4
 #SBATCH --ntasks-per-node=14
-#SBATCH --mem-per-cpu=2000
-#SBATCH --mail-type=ALL  # Mail events (NONE, BEGIN, END, FAIL, ALL)
+#SBATCH --mail-type=ALL  # Email notification options: ALL, BEGIN, END, FAIL, ALL, NONE
-#SBATCH --mail-user=jdoe@rcc.uchicago.edu  # Where to send email
+#SBATCH --mail-user=<CNetID>@rcc.uchicago.edu  # Where to send email notifications - be sure to include "rcc." in your email address!

-module load openmpi
-mpirun ./hello-mpi
+touch $SLURM_JOB_ID.txt
+echo "Job ID: $SLURM_JOB_ID" >> $SLURM_JOB_ID.txt
+echo "Job name: $SLURM_JOB_NAME" >> $SLURM_JOB_ID.txt
+echo "N tasks: $SLURM_ARRAY_TASK_COUNT" >> $SLURM_JOB_ID.txt
+echo "N cores: $SLURM_CPUS_ON_NODE" >> $SLURM_JOB_ID.txt
+echo "N threads per core: $SLURM_THREADS_PER_CORE" >> $SLURM_JOB_ID.txt
+echo "Minimum memory required per CPU: $SLURM_MEM_PER_CPU" >> $SLURM_JOB_ID.txt
+echo "Requested memory per GPU: $SLURM_MEM_PER_GPU" >> $SLURM_JOB_ID.txt
 ```

 Here is an explanation of what each of these parameters means: